SoftChef/sensor.live-things-registry-javascript/readme.md

 ## Support

-If you have technical questions about sensor.live-atr, contact sensor.live support poke@sensor.live.
+If you have technical questions about sensor.live-things-registry, contact sensor.live support poke@sensor.live.